divnix/digga/README.md

 # generate hardware config
 nixos-generate-config --show-hardware-config > ./hosts/${new_host}.nix

-# Edit the new file, removing `not-deteced.nix` from the imports.
+# Edit the new file, removing `not-detected.nix` from the imports.
 # In order to maintain purity flakes cannot resolve from the NIX_PATH.
 # You may also want to import ./hosts/NixOS.nix from here which sets up
 # an efi bootloader, enables Network Manager and sets an empty root password.